-Convey boutique owners Jennifer and Danila, leverage it to offer three options at different price points which include Requested, the Alternative, and the Dream.
+Convey boutique owners Jennifer and Danila leverage it to offer three options at different price points: Requested, the Alternative, and the Dream.

 “The Requested is that starting line or price point.
 It’s accessible, easy to wear, and something that may be dressed up or down,” says Daniela.
 “The Alternative is something that still relates to the Requested [item] but maybe at a more mid-price point.
 Then the Dream is one of our personal favorites, one that we know they’re going to love, and something that may have a higher price point.”